-This page is part of the HL7 Terminology (v5.1.0: Release) based on FHIR R4.
-This is the current published version.
+This page is part of the HL7 Terminology (v4.0.0: Release) based on FHIR R4.
+The current version which supercedes this version is 5.1.0.
 For a full list of available versions, see the Directory of published versions

 : ActMoodGoal - XML Representation